 However, those struggling with opiate blocking medication may find Ibogaine to be an effective treatment.

-At Experience Ibogaine, we have treated hundreds of individuals who were addicted to Suboxone, Methadone, and other opiate blockers.
+At Experience Ibogaine, we have treated thousands of individuals who were addicted to Suboxone, Methadone, and other opiate blockers.

 Each individual is different.
 Different time periods will need to be in place due to age, health, and time spent on these medications.